calliope-project/calliope/doc/user/develop.rst

 Installing a development version
 --------------------------------

-As when installing a stable version, using ``conda`` is recommended.
+As when installing a stable version, using ``mamba`` is recommended.

 To actively contribute to Calliope development, or simply track the latest development version, you'll instead want to clone our GitHub repository.
 This will provide you with the main branch in a known location on your local device.